pedrotgn/pyactor/docs/tutorial.rst

 Sample 1 - Basic
 ================================================================================

-This example shows and tests the most basic elements of this library.
+This example shows and tests the most basic elements of PyActor.
 It creates a :class:`~.Host` and adds an actor to it.
 Then, queries an async method of this actor.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample1.py``: